enola-dev/enola/docs/dev/ide.md

 While GitHub Codespaces are built on VSC Web technologies, this project is currently known to unfortunately not work well with such non-GitHub Codespaces VSC Web environments.
-The [bazel-vscode-java issues #94](https://github.com/salesforce/bazel-vscode-java/issues/94) has more background about this.
+The [bazel-vscode-java issue #94](https://github.com/salesforce/bazel-vscode-java/issues/94) has more background about this.

 ## Local Visual Studio Code (VSC)